 - Detention of student

-- Implementation of an in school short term opportunity placement
+- Implementation of an in-school short-term opportunity placement

-- Behavioral contract with student;
+- Behavioural contract with student;

 - Suspension from riding the school bus;